juliabiel25/NoA-tasks/README.md

 As of right now, only the date selection part has been implemented.

 ### The good
+- Everything is fully typescript-ified
-- The date selection assignment seems to work according to initial design and the date ranges are generated properly - Any selection can be overwritten by another.
+- The date selection assignment seems to work according to initial design and the date ranges are generated properly
+- The project is using CSS-in-JS which makes controlling the dynamically changing styles easier

 ### The bad
 - The biggest issue I've stumbled upon with this project so far is likely the prop drilling.
 I end up passing quite a lot of information down the component tree with no real use in any of the middleware components, which makes the code much less readable.
 This is something I know can be fixed with Redux or the react context API but I'm not yet sure if it's the best solution for my (rather small) use case so I'm still at the research stage.